Patch My PC / Blog

 Conclusion

-for everyone experiencing weird application reporting issues during Windows Autopilot Device Preparation, please ensure you don’t have the managed installer turned on.
+for everyone experiencing weird application reporting issues during Windows Autopilot Device Preparation, please ensure you don’t have the managed installer turned on (Managed Installer Opt-In).
 If the managed installer is enabled, the application report data will not be accurate, and your device will finish the required setup successfully even with application failure!

 View Full SCUP Catalog